 When Forman died in 1611, he left his books and papers to Napier, his protégé.
 Napier in turn left his papers to his nephew, Sir Richard Napier (1607–76), also an astrological adept.
 Sir Richard passed the collection to his son, Thomas Napier (b.
 1646), who sold it to Ashmole on his father’s death.

 Ashmole had begun collecting books and manuscripts relating to the occult sciences in the 1640s.
 His collections also included paintings, antiquities and curiosities.
 He donated his entire archive to the University of Oxford in 1677 and founded the Ashmolean Museum there in 1683.
 This was the first public museum in Europe.
 In 1860 the Ashmole Collections of books and manuscripts were moved to the Bodleian Library where they have remained ever since.

-The first scholarly accounts of Ashmole’s archive were William Black’s A Descriptive, Analytical and Critical Catalogue of the Manuscripts Bequeathed unto the University of Oxford by Elias Ashmole (1845) and W. D. Macray’s Index to the Catalogue of Manuscripts of Elias Ashmole (1866).
+The first scholarly accounts of Ashmole’s archive were William Black’s A Descriptive, Analytical and Critical Catalogue of the Manuscripts Bequeathed unto the University of Oxford by Elias Ashmole (1845) (this is a large document which may take some time to download) and W. D. Macray’s Index to the Catalogue of Manuscripts of Elias Ashmole (1866).
 These remain valuable resources and have been drawn on extensively in the preparation of this electronic edition.

 Cite this as: Casebooks Project (About the volumes), http://www.magicandmedicine.hps.cam.ac.uk/the-manuscripts/about-the-volumes, accessed 2017-02-25.